GiGurra/flycd/README.md

 env:
   PORT: "8081"

-## Optional build config (this is something fly.io can generate for you)
+## Optional build config (this is something fly.io cli can generate for you)
 build:
   builder: paketobuildpacks/builder:base
   buildpacks: